OpenZeppelin/relayer-plugin-channels/README.md

 A plugin for OpenZeppelin Relayer that enables parallel transaction submission on Stellar using channel accounts with fee bumping.
 Channel accounts provide unique sequence numbers for parallel transaction submission, preventing sequence number conflicts.

+## Quick Start

+**Want to get started quickly?** Check out the [Channels Plugin Example](https://github.com/OpenZeppelin/openzeppelin-relayer/tree/main/examples/channels-plugin-example) which includes a pre-configured relayer setup, Docker Compose configuration, and step-by-step instructions.
+This is the fastest way to get the Channels plugin up and running.

+For manual installation and configuration details, continue reading below.

 ## Prerequisites

 - Node.js >= 18